- Army foundation:

 During foreign operations, military personnel must be able to count on medical support of the same quality as in their own country.
-The Medical Component provides primary care, specialized support, medical logistics assistance, veterinary medicine and hygiene control.
+The Medical Component provides primary care, specialised support, medical logistics assistance, veterinary medicine and hygiene control.

 To prepare the military for their assignments, the Medical Component ensures their selection and follow-up and helps them to maintain and restore their medical fitness.
-The Medical Component also organizes basic and advanced first aid courses for all military personnel.
-Because the military profession is so special, the Medical Component at home complements civil doctors, both in the field of primary care and in certain hospital specialties.
+The Medical Component also organises basic and advanced first aid courses for all military personnel.
+Because the military profession is so special, the Medical Component at home complements civilian doctors, both in the field of primary care and in certain hospital specialties.